grame-cncm/faust/tests/compile-tests/README.md

 - `faust-stk` : the 'c' backend doesn't compile due to C++ specific implementation of foreign functions.
 - `TODO` : files names containing TODO
-- `misc/guitarix.dsp`: generates an error when compiled by faust - to be fixed (tubes.lib:56 ERROR: redefinition of symbols are not allowed : boundFactor).